AlexChaplygin/Catalog/README.md

 Tasks:

-100. First list item
-     - First nested list item

-1. "Sectors" selectbox:
+1. "Sectors" selectbox
-   -Add all the entries from the "Sectors" selectbox to database 1.2 Compose the "Sectors" selectbox using data from database
+     - Add all the entries from the "Sectors" selectbox to database
+     - Compose the "Sectors" selectbox using data from database

-2. Perform the following activities after the "Save" button has been pressed:
+2. Perform the following activities after the "Save" button has been pressed
-2.1 Validate all input data (all fields are mandatory) 2.2 Store all input data to database (Name, Sectors, Agree to terms) 2.3 Refill the form using stored data
+     - Validate all input data (all fields are mandatory)
+     - Store all input data to database (Name, Sectors, Agree to terms)
+     - Refill the form using stored data
-2.4 Allow the user to edit his/her own data during the session
+     - Allow the user to edit his/her own data during the session

 ---